mjordan/riprap/docs/plugins.md

 # Plugins

+Riprap is designed so that it can be used to audit the fixity of data stored in a variety of platforms, and so that the results of its fixity checks can be managed in a variety of ways.
+To meet these goals, Riprap uses plugins to process most of its input and output.

 ## Types of plugins

 Plugins perform the specific work of:

 1. getting a list of resources to perform fixity checks on (these are called "fetchresourcelist" plugins)
 1. calculating the digest on the resource using a specific digest digest_algorithm (these are called "fetchdigest" plugins)
-1. persisting the results of the fixity check ("persist" plugins; these also retrieve the digest value from the last fixity check event, and produce lists of events that are passed to the REST interface in response to `GET` requests)
+1. persisting the results of the fixity check to a database or other datastore ("persist" plugins; these also retrieve the digest value from the last fixity check event, and produce lists of events that are passed to the REST interface in response to `GET` requests)
 1. performing tasks after the fixity check has been performed and persisted (these are called "postcheck" plugins)

 These four classes of plugins are executed, in that order, within the main `app:riprap:check_fixity` console command.